aryan-arora-10/fastapi-app/readme.md

 ### 4) Vote route  ⬆️⬇️

-#### This route is about likes or vote system and this route contain code for upvote or back vote there is not logic about down vote
+#### This route is about likes or vote system and this route allows us to upvote or downvote using 'dir' param

 ## Getting Started